-Drugs are not the only answer to managing chronic pain; alternative therapies and self-help approaches can be surprisingly effective, especially when used in an overall pain management programme.
+Drugs are not the only answer to managing chronic pain; alternative medicine or therapies and self-help approaches can be surprisingly effective, especially when used in an overall pain management programme.

 Acupunture can be used to manage Chronic Pain.
 Acupuncture is available on the NHS in some parts of the country and has shown to be helpful in combatting chronic pain.